We Card’s History & Accomplishments

 - 237 regional, state and local trade associations support the We Card program

-- Stave government agencies in 25 states have supported the We Card program and at various times over the years; governors and state attorneys general have either endorsed or expressed support for the We Card program.
-Governors in 34 states issues Proclamations or Letters of Support for We Card Awareness Month in 2016.
+- State government agencies in 25 states have supported the We Card program and at various times over the years; governors and state attorneys general have either endorsed or expressed support for the We Card program.
+Governors in 15 states issued Proclamations or Letters of Support for We Card Awareness Month in 2023.